How to pump and make a breastmilk stash

 How long does breastmilk keep in the fridge?

-Breastmilk will keep in the fridge (in the coldest part) between 3 and 8 days (optimal time: 5 days) without getting off.
+Breastmilk keeps in the fridge (in the coldest part) between 3 and 8 days (optimal time: 5 days) without getting off.
 However, whenever possible, it is better to freeze breastmilk within 24 hours.

 You can store little quantities of expressed breastmilk in the fridge until you have reached your optimal quantity of 50-75ml to freeze.
 Once you have accumulated this quantity, you can freeze those batches together.